 Across North America and around the world, indigenous communities are working to preserve and revitalize their languages.

-Click on a map location to find out more about the Native communities that chose the Rosetta Stone® Endangered Language Program to be a part of their language revitalization.
+Click on a map location to find out more about the Native communities that chose Rosetta Stone® to be a part of their language revitalization initiative.
+The sponsoring organizations listed own the language materials developed during the project and have exclusive sales and distribution rights over the finished edition.

 Native communities who have partnered with Rosetta Stone: